VishwaasHegde/E2ERaga/README.md

 1. Models can be downloaded from
 2. Place both the models in E2ERaga\model folder

+## Data
+1. I dont have the permisssion to upload the datasets, the datasets has to be obtained by request from here: https://compmusic.upf.edu/node/328
+2. Or contact me directly: vishwaas (dot) universe (at) gmail (dot) com

 ## Run Time Input
 E2ERaga supports audio samples which can be provided at runtime